gbouras13/pharokka/README.md

 # Bugs and Suggestions

-If you come across bugs with pharokka, or would like to make any suggestions to improve the program, please open an issue or email george.bouras@adelaide.edu.au
+If you come across bugs with pharokka, or would like to make any suggestions to improve the program, please open an issue or email george.bouras@adelaide.edu.au.

 # Citation